Tom Godwin: Personal life

 Godwin had a spinal disorder known as kyphosis, which results in a curvature of the spine, making him appear hunchbacked.
 He spent a few months in the Army before he was discharged due to his spinal condition worsening.

-In the early 1960s, Godwin was living in a remote area of northwestern Arizona with his father writing and making his own drywashers to sell.
+In the early 1960s, Godwin was living in a remote area of northwestern Arizona with his father while writing and making his own drywashers to sell.
 It was in the summer of 1961 that he met his future wife, Laureola Godwin, and his then twelve-year-old step-daughter, whom he later adopted, Diane Godwin Sullivan, through the sale of one of his drywashers.
 He went on to base two of the main characters in his second novel, The Space Barbarians, after them.

 He worked for the forest service in Washington state for a short period of time.
 His wife died from a heart attack in the early 1970s.
 This was something that had a heavy impact on him for the rest of his life.
 After living with his adopted daughter and her family in Texas for some time after his wife's death, he moved to Nevada.